My Main Page with Links to My Other

 Less capital for the rich creates more opportunities

-for small businesses, which increases competition and forces greater
+for small businesses, which increases competition and creates greater

 efficiency.